This Week

 Tickets are Now on Sale

-Claim your space today and come aboard the historic 1885 schooner Pioneer for an experience like no other.
-Soak in the stunning sights of the city skyline while cruising on the Museum’s National Register-listed schooner.
-Tickets are limited, so sign up today to experience the thrill of sailing on Pioneer.
+Claim your space today and come aboard the historic 1885 schooner Pioneer and 1930 tugboat W.O.
+Decker for an experience like no other.
+Soak in the stunning sights of the city skyline while cruising on the Museum’s National Register-listed ships.
+Tickets are limited, so sign up today to experience the thrill of an on-the-water adventure.
 This is a unique and unforgettable way to see the Big Apple’s iconic landmarks, making it a must-do adventure for both locals and visitors alike.

 Featured Blog